 Many couples believe that the conduct particulars (as arguably we must now call them) will affect how the financial assets of the marriage will be distributed, or will be seen by others.
 Neither, in most cases, is the case.

-We have specialist Family lawyers to advise on all aspects of relationship breakdown, including divorce, separation and the resolution of financial and children matters.
-For more information, please contact our Family team who would be happy to advise you.
+We have specialist family lawyers to advise on all aspects of relationship breakdown, including divorce, separation and the resolution of financial and children matters.
+For more information, please contact our Family Law Team who would be happy to advise you.

 Are you considering getting a divorce?
 Download our free guide and find out the six key decisions you need to make.